I have been asked by many senior citizens and people close to their Download Circular).

 Also Read: 11 Investments to get Monthly Income in India

 Senior citizens planning to get NPS account should invest Rs 50,000 in their Tier 1 account.
 This would give them Income Tax benefit continues for years to come and you are still in higher

 At the end of 3 years you would have contributed Rs 1,50,000 (Rs 50,000 for 3 years) and assuming returns of 8% you would have Rs 1.75 lakhs.
 At this time (end of 3 years) you can either exit or wait for a year without contributing.
 The idea is to have final corpus less than Rs 2 Lakhs.
 You would be able to withdraw 100% amount but only 60% is Income Tax rate.

 This strategy works best for people who are close to Income Tax slab is going to come down in next 3-4 years.

 Also Read: Senior Citizens’ Savings Scheme: Excellent Investment for Senior Citizens

 What could be the pitfalls?

 There could be somethings you should be careful about:

 So Is NPS good investment for senior citizens?
-The answer is Yes only if you are investing to save tax.
-Also you are in highest tax bracket right now and think that while withdrawing the NPS maturity amount you would be in lower tax bracket – which often happens after retirement.
+The answer is Yes only if you are investing to save Income Tax bracket right now and think that while withdrawing the NPS maturity amount you would be in lower Income Tax.